ShauryaChawan/Home-Town/README.md

    11. ✅  Add `Predict Price` button, only if the `Type` is `Rent`.
 6. ✅  AIML Model integration.
 7. Add 'React Toastify'.

+## Note:
+I am planning to merge the `socket` folder or `socket` api with the backend, so that it will be easy for me to deploy both the backend and frontend.
+For now i have commented out all the real time chat feature from the frontend code, ie. `client`.
+So only the `frontend` or `client` or 'server' or `api` is deployed !!